nephila/python-taiga/docs/index.rst

    tasks = api.tasks.list(paginate=False)

-.. warning:: be aware that if the unpaginated results may exceed
+.. warning:: be aware that the unpaginated results may exceed
              the data the parser can handle and may result in an error.

 **Retrieve a single page**